Trusted by Brisbane Patients Since 1979

-Last Updated on 14 September 2024 by Brisbane Livewell Clinic
+Last updated on 10 October 2025 by Brisbane Livewell Clinic Editorial Team

 Pregnancy massage is a wonderful therapy to support the physical changes during pregnancy.
 From conception, the naturally occurring effects of pregnancy on a woman’s body are unbelievable.
 At times amazing and beautiful.
 It can also be overwhelming and downright uncomfortable, to say the least!
 Massage can alleviate a wide variety of what some people call ‘symptoms of pregnancy.